Check out these articles

 Tickets for this event will be sold in advance, so be sure to look up the information if you wish to attend.

-Access: Kyoto city bus 28 "Arashiyama Koen"
+Access: Kyoto City Bus 28 "Arashiyama Koen

-Access: Kyoto City Bus 26 "Yamagoe"
+Access: Kyoto City Bus 26 "Yamakoshi

 Summary of Gozan no Okuribi in Kyoto, Japan